-- 1e Specify a username and password of a user that has rights to access the SCC, then click Login. - 1f Click Accept or Accept Permanently to accept the security certificate and display the SCC. - 2 Launch the Dynamic Lists window: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Dynamic Lists or click the icon in the toolbar. - (Conditional) If the Configuration menu is enabled, click the Configuration menu > Dynamic Lists or click the i icon in the toolbar. - 3 Click Add. - 4 Specify a name for the Dynamic List.
+- 1e Specify a username and password of a user that has rights to access the SCC, then click Login. - 1f Click Accept or Accept Permanently to accept the security certificate and display the SCC. - 2 Launch the Dynamic Lists window: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Dynamic Lists or click the icon in the toolbar. - (Conditional) If the Configuration menu is enabled, click the Configuration menu > Dynamic Lists or click the icon in the toolbar. - 3 Click Add. - 4 Specify the Dynamic List name.

 The name must start with a character.
 The name can contain only letters, digits, or underscores.
-The name cannot be changed after you create the Dynamic List.
+The name is case sensitive.
+You cannot change the name after the Dynamic List is created.
 Therefore, specify a descriptive name.